-Travel from Hilton Hotel to airport for charter flight to Zakouma National Park.
+Transfer from Hilton Hotel to airport for charter flight to Zakouma National Park.
 From the airstrip in Zakouma National Park, you will be transferred to Tinga Camp (15 minute drive).
 This camp is idyllically located on the Tinga River.
-There are six chalets at Tinga, recently refurbished, with four twin/double rooms.
+There are six chalets at Tinga, recently refurbished.
 There is a fully equipped restaurant and bar.
 The camp is very rustic, but comfortable.

-Charter flight from Zakouma National Park to N’djaména.
-Overnight in N’djaména, or flight out same day.
+Charter flight from Zakouma National Park to N’djaména to connect with your international flight back home.

 The Story Behind Zakouma National Park